-Parents, Carers, teachers and the students themselves may raise concerns about insufficient progress after receiving in class intervention as part of Quality First Teaching provision.
-In the primary phase teachers then complete a cause for concern form relating to a student's slow progress as well as which specific interventions have already been delivered.
-At this stage, our SENCos observe the student in class and will either give further ideas for in class support or will make referrals to specialist professionals for advice.
+Parents, Carers, class teachers and the pupils themselves may raise concerns about insufficient progress after receiving in class intervention as part of Quality First Teaching provision.
+Teachers then complete a cause for concern form relating to a student's slow progress as well as which specific interventions have already been delivered.
+At this stage, our SENCos observe the pupil in class and will either give further ideas for in class support or will make referrals to specialist professionals for advice.